Stay Updated with Replication

 option was removed in PgOSM Flex 0.7.0.
 See #275 for context.

-When using replication you need to pin your process to a specific PgOSM Flex version
+When using replication you should pin your process to a specific PgOSM Flex version

 in the docker run